DigitalMalayaliStudio/unstruction/README.md

 ```

 ### Change image
-Add an image with a minium width of 350px to assets folder replacing [preview.webp](https://github.com/DigitalMalayaliStudio/unstruction/blob/main/assets/preview.webp).
+Add an image with a minimum width of 350px to assets folder replacing [preview.webp](https://github.com/DigitalMalayaliStudio/unstruction/blob/main/assets/preview.webp).

 ### Add website launch date
 You can change the date in [line 126](https://github.com/digitalmalayalistudio/unstruction/blob/main/index.html#L126) of `index.html`.
 Make sure to use the long date format as shown in the example: